This addendum is mostly a compilation of common-sense items. Most

 encounters (but the yard men/lady are very very nice).

-4. Waste: Please clean up after your dog, whether you are in the yard or on a walk.
+4. Waste: Please clean up after your dog during the stay, whether you are in the yard or on a walk.

 We provide plenty of blue doggie waste bags in small plastic capsules that